 If you don't have a campfire or fire pit handy today, try making these amazingly delicious s'mores cookies.
 They incorporate all the ingredients of a s'more in an easy to make and eat cookie form, so you can enjoy the deliciousness of s'mores anytime without having to wait to go on a camping trip.
 My son said these were the best cookies he ever tasted, and I'm inclined to agree with him.

 11 tablespoons unsalted butter, at room temperature

-Late summer marks the start of apple season, and plenty of the tasty and popular fruits can be found in the North Bay, especially in the area around Sebastopol in western Sonoma County, which is famous for its Gravenstein apples.
-Even more fun than eating and cooking with apples is heading out into an orchard and picking your own!
+Late summer marks the start of apple season, and plenty of the tasty and popular fruits can be found in the North Bay, especially in the area around Sebastopol in western Sonoma County.
+Sebastopol is the de facto apple capital of the Bay Area, and it's justifiably famous for its Gravenstein apples, a variety that you won't find grown commerically anywhere else.
+While it's fun to eat and cook with apples, it's even more fun (and educational) to head out into an orchard and pick them yourselves!

 If you're not lucky enough to have an apple tree growing in your backyard, then head up to one of the local apple farms that offers a u-pick experience.
 It's a fun family outing, and prices and quality are usually bettter than you'll find in the supermarket.
 There's nothing quite like an afternoon on the farm, too.